← Home@vincelwt

 You will begin to see great progress after a month of doing it.

-That’s the easiest way of learning because it’s mostly passive.
-The goal is to train your ears to the sound of the target language.
+That’s the easiest part as it doesn't require any active "learning".
+The goal is to learn to read and train your ears to the sound of the target language.

 Music

 Find musics in your target language.
-There’re lots of playlists on Spotify for any style and language.
+There’re loads of public playlists on Spotify for any style and language.
 And you can pull up the lyrics to help undertanding.

 Rap songs are good to learn slang.